swcarpentry/sql-novice-survey/_episodes/06-agg.md

 the chances of us getting all of those queries right is small.

 What we need to do is
-tell the database manager to aggregate the hours for each scientist separately using a `GROUP BY` clause:
+tell the database engine to aggregate the hours for each scientist separately using a `GROUP BY` clause:

 ~~~